janusvm/aau-latex-workshop/notes.md

 For several reasons:

 - LaTeX easily handles large documents divided into multiple files
-- LaTeX gives you a lot of control over the looks of your document
 - LaTeX typesets math beautifully and easily
 - LaTeX is free
 - LaTeX is backwards compatible